anyaevostinar/anyaevostinar.github.io/classes/201-f21/collaboration.md

 A few logistical reminders:

 * Write both students’ names in the comments at the top of your program.
-For homeowrk, submit one copy of your code via Moodle.
+For homework, submit one copy of your code via Moodle.
 * You will receive the same grade.
 * If you're turning in the assignment late, one of you needs to email me and CC the other.